MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-protected-variables.md

 [!INCLUDE[2019_releasewave2.md](../includes/2019_releasewave2.md)]

-Use the `protected` keyword on the declaration of a var section to make the declared variable within that section accessible from other objects within the same module.
-If you want to only expose some variables as `protected`, you must created two sections of var declarations.
-See in the syntax below.
+Use the `protected` keyword on the declaration of a `var` section to make the declared variable within that section accessible from other objects across modules.
+The `protected` keyword can be used to make variables accessible between tables and table extensions and between pages and page extensions.
+If you want to only expose some variables as `protected`, you must create two sections of `var` declarations.
+See the syntax below.

 ## Syntax
 ```